BillJr99/Ursinus-CS173/_pages/Modules/exercise-boolean.md

-                /* TODO: Declare a boolean variable called isApproximatelyEqual, whose value is true if the circumference is "approximately equal" to 20.420335, by checking if it is greater than a nearby value and smaller than a nearby value. */
+                /* TODO: Declare a boolean variable called isApproximatelyEqual, whose value is true if the circumference is "approximately equal" to 20.420335, by checking if it is greater than a nearby value like 20.42 and smaller than a nearby value like 20.43. */

                 /* I'll print the value for you - don't change this! */ System.out.println(isApproximatelyEqual);